Understanding Therapy For Addiction Recovery

 Types Of Therapy For Addiction Recovery: Cognitive And Dialectical Behavioral Therapy

 Cognitive Behavioral Therapy (CBT) helps to make the patient aware of the impact of their thoughts and actions by teaching them mindfulness.
 Patients learn how to pay attention to the quality of their thoughts and how to positively alter them.
-Practiced as early as 1905, the therapy type helps to reduce anxiety, symptoms of eating disorders, obsessive thoughts and behaviors, and symptoms of Post-Traumatic Stress Disorder.
+Practiced as early as 1905, this therapy type helps to reduce anxiety, symptoms of eating disorders, obsessive thoughts and behaviors, and symptoms of Post-Traumatic Stress Disorder.

 Dialectical Behavioral Therapy (DBT) helps boost self-esteem of patients and may offer support for behavior in group settings by providing validation.
 DBT also combines elements of CBT, offering individual therapy, and in some cases, motivational enhancement therapy.